Understanding the Concept of Capital Allowances

 If you have invested in a business asset like a new building or new equipment, this could potentially reduce your taxes.

-Capital Allowances provide tax relief on necessary expenditure to invest in assets for your business.
+Capital Allowances provide tax relief on necessary expenditures to invest in assets for your business.
 As there are many ways to take advantage of these allowances, businesses miss out on this opportunity to claim what could be a substantial tax saving.

 Most business owners believe they are being dealt with because they have an accountant who will do an excellent job with the information he/she is given, but what about those missed tax savings that are usually embedded in the fabric of the building and sufficient detail isn’t provided to the accountant?